The Mighty World of Marvel: Volume 3 (2003–2009)

 The title remained in limbo until Panini Comics (which had obtained the Marvel UK license in 1995) began publishing it as a "Marvel Collectors' Edition" in February 2003.
 The new MWOM featured reprints of American Marvel material from all eras of Marvel history; a typical issue was 76 pages long, with most stories lasting 22 pages.

 Initially, the title reprinted a Hulk and a Daredevil story each issue with a revolving guest spot.
 This format was eventually replaced with three revolving guest spots; generally a full story arc was printed before being replaced by something else, or there was a break in a run (which was often revisited at a later date).
 In addition to Daredevil and the Hulk, characters featured included She-Hulk, Blade, Ghost Rider, Captain Britain, the Fantastic Four, Nick Fury, and the Defenders.
 The title also printed many Marvel team-up stories featuring multiple superheroes, from such series as Marvel Team-Up vol. 3, the Contest of Champions II, and Beyond!.
 MWOM also regularly printed spotlights on the more obscure characters featured.
 These spotlights were a page long and featured a fictional character biography with pictures and a description of their abilities.

 Issue #50 was 100 pages long to celebrate the milestone.
 It was mentioned in issue #67 that the editors were aiming to get closer to the US chronologically.

 Volume 3 ended in August 2009, after 86 issues, following Civil War and Planet Hulk.

 Volume 4 (2009–2014)

-The Mighty World of Marvel vol. 4 debuted in September 2009, following the relaunch of all other Collector's Editions as part of signalling the end of Civil War.
+The Mighty World of Marvel vol. 4 debuted in September 2009, following the relaunch of all other Collectors' Editions as part of signalling the end of Civil War.
 Issues #1–#5 featured the World War Hulk storyline.
-Issue #8 signaled the first tie-in to the Secret Invasion event that runs across all seven of the Panini Collector's Editions.
+Issue #8 signaled the first tie-in to the Secret Invasion event that runs across all seven of the Panini Collectors' Editions.
 Mighty World of Marvel printed tie-ins from Captain Britain and MI13, Hercules, The Thunderbolts, and Ms. Marvel.

 Volume 4 ended in June 2014 with issue 62.